Japanese & Saskatchewan Companies Join Forces to Advance CCS and Reduce CO2 Emissions

 Oct 08, 2019, 11:00 ET

-The MOU signals a path forward to collaborate in the development, demonstration and deployment of CCUS thereby reducing greenhouse gas (GHG) emissions and providing energy security.
+The MOU signals a path forward to collaborate in the development, demonstration and deployment of CCS/CCUS thereby reducing greenhouse gas (GHG) emissions and providing energy security.

 As a pioneer in CCUS, the Canadian based, International CCS Knowledge Centre joins forces with Japan CCS Co. to facilitate the sharing of the experience and lessons-learned acquired from the construction through operation and maintenance of SaskPower's Boundary Dam 3 CCS Facility - the world's first commercial scale, post-combustion CCS facility on a coal-fired power plant.

-The International CCS Knowledge Centre and Japan CCS Co. will work closely to exchange information and knowledge of CCUS acquired through of the conduct of their projects, in order to share and disseminate such information with a view to advancing the deployment of CCUS in the world.
+The International CCS Knowledge Centre and Japan CCS Co. will work closely to exchange information and knowledge of CCS/CCUS acquired through of the conduct of their projects, in order to share and disseminate such information with a view to advancing the deployment of CCS/CCUS in the world.

 On hand to witness the signing of the MOU was Scott Moe, Premier of Saskatchewan, Ian Burney, Ambassador of Canada to Japan and Hideki Makihara, State Minister of Economy, Trade and Industry of Japan.